 What would you say makes Hathorn Repair distinct from other builders?

-Well, we’re pretty much all in house.
-You know, everybody’s been, all of my crew’s been together for 10 to 15 years.
-We work, we work.
-You know, our, our plumber is, is, is who we use.
-If he’s busy, we wait for him.
-If the electrician is tied up you know, we let them know we need them.
-Everybody knows ahead of time when the projects are startling and, and, and ahead of time of when we’re gonna need them.
-So it flows pretty well, but we don’t just call anybody off the street and have them come in.
-It’s just not, not comfortable.
-Most of them, most of the guys have each other’s number in their phone and if the electrician needs to move something out of the plumber’s way, he can call them directly and get ’em over there.
-You know, maybe that afternoon, maybe first thing the next morning, something, you know, to keep the ball rolling.
-That way, you know, somebody is not blaming somebody else for this and blaming somebody for that.
+We’re all in house!
+All of my crew’s been together for 10 to 15 years.
+Our plumber, our electrician are vital and if they are tied up you know, we let them know we need them.
+Everybody knows ahead of time when the projects are startling and when we’re gonna need them.
+So most construction projects pretty well.
+We don’t just call anybody off the street and have them come in.
+It’s just not comfortable for us as GC’s or for our customers.
+Most have each other’s number in their phone and if the electrician needs to move something out of the plumber’s way, he can call them directly and get ’em over there.
+Often that afternoon, maybe first thing the next morning, to keep the ball rolling.
+That way, somebody is not blaming somebody else for this and blaming somebody for that.
 It’s just a lot easier when everybody is working together and they’re friends as well!

 What is Hathorn Repair’s service area range?